Things To Do On The Palau Island: You Guide To Best Tours, Attractions & Water Activities

 Photo: Abasaa / Wikimedia Commons

-The Badrulchau Stone Monoliths represent one of Palau’s most intriguing archaeological locations.
-Massive basalt stones at this ancient site are organised into formations that indicate they belonged to some prehistoric construction.
-The carved mysterious faces on some stones increase their mysterious appeal.
-According to historians the site dates back more than a thousand years but researchers still cannot determine its original function.
+The Badrulchau Stone Monoliths represent one of Palau’s most intriguing archaeological locations and a must-see among places to visit on Palau Island.
+Massive basalt stones at this ancient site are organized into formations that suggest they belonged to some prehistoric construction.
+The carved, mysterious faces on some stones increase their mysterious appeal.
+According to historians, the site dates back more than a thousand years, but researchers still cannot determine its original function, making it one of the most enigmatic destinations in Palau.

 Location: Ngarchelong State, northern Palau